 Deep brain stimulation

 - This may have a place in intractable chronic CH.
-Limited reports suggest complete relief and apparently few side-effects.
+It has been quite useful in drug-resistant patients.

 - The ipsilateral posterior hypothalamus is targeted for electrical stimulation.

 Trigeminal nerve resection has not been shown to be helpful but decompression of the nerve has been shown to be temporarily effective in a small series of patients .

 These are used as a last resort.
 They involve chemical or physical ablation to parts of the trigeminal nerve.
 These can be effective but are likely to be reserved for refractory chronic CH.
 Cases require referral for consideration of neuromodulation and more invasive treatments .

 Therapies such as acupuncture have anecdotally been very helpful to some patients.
 One study found that it was more beneficial when the acupuncture points stimulated were those used for trigeminal neuralgia, rather than migraine .